The SaveYourHomePhilly hotline

 Is this some kind of scam?
 How do I know this is a legitimate program?

 The City’s effort is not a scam.
 The Program is a joint effort of the Philadelphia Court of Common Pleas and the City of Philadelphia’s Division of Housing and Community Development, which funds the SaveYourHomePhilly Hotline and the Housing Counseling program.
 The service is provided free to Philadelphia homeowners.
-Since it began in 2008, the Program has saved more than 11,000 homes from foreclosure.
+Since it began in 2008, the Program has saved nearly 13,000 homes from foreclosure.